firdausmehta/Pandas-Heroes-of-Pymoli/README.md

 ## Background
 After a lot of hard work in the data wrangling mines, I have been assigned the task of analysing the data for a new fantasy game, Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-I have generates a report that breaks down the game's purchasing data into meaningful insights.
+I have generated a report that breaks down the game's purchasing data into meaningful insights.

 My final report includes each of the following: